 Social media is also a great way to spotlight what’s happening in your organization.
 Share photos from volunteer events or thank you notes from individuals who have benefited from your nonprofit’s mission.
 Including a brief story or image increases the chances of engagement, and your landing page provides them with the perfect opportunity to sign up for your next event.

-Use People Power
+Use People Power to Attract Volunteers

 Encourage your existing volunteers to bring a friend, spouse, or child.
 People love to volunteer with friends and family.